 - Games will be held on Saturdays and/or Sundays at Tunxis Mead Park at random times between 9:00 a.m. and 5:00 p.m.
 Players in the older divisions may play games in the Farmington Valley Recreation League which may result in games being scheduled within the Farmington Valley.

 - At the conclusion of the registration period, an email will be sent to those registered outlining the above information.
-Cancellations and/or refunds will not be available after team assignments have been announced.
+Refunds and/or credits for sports leagues such as soccer, basketball and other team sports may not granted after the deadline to register unless Farmington Recreation can find a substitute participant.

 - Farmington Recreation works with the Farmington Soccer Club regarding the management of Travel Soccer.
 Click here for more information on the Farmington Soccer Club.
 Click here for a copy of our Travel Soccer Eligibility Table.